Do You Have Tingling in Your Toes?

 What Can I Do To Treat Morton’s Neuroma

 If caught early, the treatment for Morton’s neuroma is quite simple.
 Once developed you will want to modify your activity until the condition improves.
 The condition can be very painful as it progresses, so here are a few home remedies to mitigate pain and ease recovery.

 Take anti-inflammatory medications

 Over-the-counter nonsteroidal anti-inflammatory medications, such as ibuprofen (Advil, Motrin IB, others) can reduce swelling and relieve pain.

 Change your footwear

 Morton’s neuroma can usually be avoided by wearing shoes that allow adequate space for the foot and toes.
-Once developed you will want to modify your activity until the condition improves.
 It is important to pay attention to your footwear and switch to shoes with a wide, oblique, mitten-shaped toe box.
 Shoes with rocker soles can also help relieve pressure in the forefoot.

 Ice and stretch